mtlynch/mtlynch.io/content/notes/nix-first-impressions/index.md

 ## Success: NixOS on a Dell Mini computer

-I do most of my testing for TinyPilot against a Dell XX mini computer.
+I do most of my testing for work against a Dell Optiplex 7040.
 It was the only bare-metal machine I had available that I could blow away, so I tried on that.

 Everything worked exactly like in "NixOS for the Impatient."
 The install took about 10 minutes from start to finish.
 Seven minutes was just copying files.

-{{<video src="nixos-full-install.mp4" max-width="800px" caption="Installing NixOS on a Dell XX mini PC (I sped up the file copy portion)">}}

 I skipped encryption since this is just a test device and I wanted to eliminate a password-entry step on every reboot.

+{{<video src="nixos-full-install.mp4" max-width="800px" caption="Installing NixOS on a Dell Optiplex 7040 (I sped up the file copy portion)">}}

+In the end, I had a full, working NixOS install!

 ## Failed attempt #3: NixOS on the Raspberry Pi 4 (again)

 Now that I had a working NixOS machine, I could try building the microSD image from that system.

-I followed the [nix.dev tutorial](https://nix.dev/tutorials/nixos/build-and-deploy/installing-nixos-on-a-raspberry-pi).
-This time, I got a little farther, but I couldn't boot.
+I followed the [nix.dev tutorial](https://nix.dev/tutorials/nixos/build-and-deploy/installing-nixos-on-a-raspberry-pi), which brought me farther than my first attempt, but I still couldn't boot.
 The Pi would just reach a stage of showing a multicolored screen and then hang:

 {{<video src="pi-boot-failure2.mp4" max-width="800px" caption="When I flashed the NixOS Pi aarch64 microSD image from a NixOS system and booted my Pi from it, it hung on a multicolored screen.">}}

 ## Task 1: Getting SSH access

+Okay, back to my working NixOS install on the Dell Optiplex.

 I needed to SSH in to the NixOS system from my main machine.
 To do that, I'd need to get my SSH keys on the system.
-But without SSH, I didn't want to type my entire SSH public key, so I needed a few tools to pull down my keys from Github.

-I opened the Console application and then typed `sudo nano /etc/nixos/configuration.nix`.
+From NixOS, I opened the Console application and then typed `sudo nano /etc/nixos/configuration.nix`.
 Then, I went to the `environment.systemPackages` and added these lines:

 ```text
   environment.systemPackages = with pkgs; [